-- Theatre is about seeing a character’s emotional journey.
-The more characters you have, the less an audience can focus on the protagonist’s journey.
-For a one-act, we encourage you to think critically about how many characters you write.
-Are they all really necessary?
+- No more than 8, please!
+And most of the plays we produce in our festival are around 2-4 characters.
+Think critically about how many characters you need: are they all really necessary?
 Can two or three characters actually be combined into one person?
 Are your characters superfluous or do they actually help drive the plot forward?
-While there’s no right or wrong amount of characters, these are important questions to think about to help determine what makes the most sense for your play.
+These are important questions to think about to help determine what makes the most sense for your play.

 - What kind of plays are you looking for?

 - We are looking for plays with unique voices, point of views, and interesting stories.
 No subject or theme is off the table.
 If the story is important to you, it’s important to us!

 - What should I write my play about?